 On the Saptami morning, the Goddess is invoked within the bundle of 9 plants or Navpatrika.
 These nine plants (signifying the nine aspects of the mother goddesses) are tied to the banana plant also called Kolabou, often referred to as Lord Ganesh’s wife.
 The Navpatrika is then placed beside Goddess Durga’s idol for the entire duration of Durga Puja.
 This ritual generally occurs in the early hours of the morning.

 Ashtami- The 8th day of Durga Puja is considered to be the most important day, from a ritualistic angle.
 On this day, Ashta Nayikas (Eight Shaktis or Power) and Goddess Durga’s weapons are worshipped.
 It is also believed that on this day Goddess Chamunda (a form of Durga) appeared and destroyed three different associates of Mahishasura (Chanda, Munda, and Rakhthabija).
 Pushpanjali (worshipping with a handful of flowers) is considered to be an important part of the ritual!

 Navami– Mahanavami is the 9th day of Durga Puja.
 It is believed that the epic battle of good vs evil lasted for nine days, and the 9th day saw Durga vanquishing Mahishasura through her power and wisdom.

 Dashami- Vijay Dashami or the tenth day is celebrated throughout the country in different ways.
 However, in Bengal it is a sad day for most as Goddess Durga goes back to Mount Kailash, and most Durga statues are immersed in Ganga.
 Sweets and hugs are common on this day, and everyone goes back to their regular life, and waits anxiously for the next year.

 Dress to impress

 Before nose-diving into the cultural aspect of Durga Puja, keep it light and breezy on Saptami.
-Wear something simple yet ravishing that will boost your confidence level at the same time make you look the best.
+Wear something ravishing yet straightforward that will boost your confidence level at the same time make you look the best.
 Recommended dress code for guys: Kurta and Jeans.

 Same goes with women’s wear, an ornate and elaborate salwar will do justÂ fine.
 Pair it with the appropriate earnings and head ornaments such as maang tikka.
 Don’t forget to buyÂ ethnic wear without burning a hole in your wallet with offers from TataCLiQ, Amazon, Flipkart, Myntra, etc!